hansihe/easy-plugin/README.md

 A compiler plugin that makes it easier to write compiler plugins.

-Released under the MIT license.
+Released under the Apache License 2.0.

 ### Example